luigidamico100/Music-Genre-Classification/genre_classification/README.md

-The out will be stored in the `/models/experiments/{experiment_name}/evaluation/` folder.
+The output will be stored in the `/models/experiments/{experiment_name}/evaluation/` folder.
 In particular, tree files are generated:

  - `metrics_{set}.txt`
  - `df_confusion_matrix_{set}.csv`